Peer Mentor Programme

 |2.||Take initiatives in recognizing your need for mentoring and explaining to your mentor what you are looking for.
 Do not hesitate to contact your mentor when you need advice, even if you think they might be silly.|

 |3.||Make it a priority to meet with your mentor and be punctual to the gatherings|

 |4.||Gather information and advice from your peer mentors or other available channels and find the most suitable solution for yourself.
 Do not expect mentors to solve your problem.|

 Want to connect with a Peer Mentor?

 Each 2018-19 freshman will be matched with Peer Mentor on the New Student Orientation day organised by Office of Student Affairs on Aug 16 or 17.
-If you missed the orientation programmes and would like to connect with a peer mentor, please contact us by 3411 7435 or email@example.com.
+If you missed the orientation programmes and would like to connect with a peer mentor, please click here to give us your information on or before 13 September 2018.
+We will inform your peer mentor to contact you.
+For enquiry, please contact us by 3411 7435 or firstname.lastname@example.org.